monika0603/MLE10-Capstone-Project/README.md

 The beneficiary, in-patient, and out-patient data were merged together and features were derived at the provider level.

 **Modeling**
 Three supervised model were built to predict potential fraud at the provider level.
 There can be multiple doctors and claims for each provider.
-Because the Kaggle dataset contained fraud labels at the provider level individual claims cannot be flagged as anomalies or suspected fraud.
+Because the Kaggle dataset contained fraud labels at the provider level only, individual claims cannot be flagged as anomalies or suspected fraud.

 Models fit to the training data included:
 - Logistic Regression
 - Support Vector Machine